dart-lang/site-www/src/_guides/language/language-tour.md

 {{site.alert.warning}}
-  For operators that take two operands, the leftmost operand determines which function is used.
+  For operators that take two operands, the leftmost operand determines which method is used.
 For example, if you have a `Vector` object and a `Point` object, then `aVector + aPoint` uses `Vector` addition (`+`).
 {{site.alert.end}}